UMAprotocol/UMIPs/UMIPs/umip-22.md

 The DVM should support requests for a price that resolves to either the median monthly Ethereum gas price or a 2-hour Time-Weighted Average Price (TWAP) on the highest volume Uniswap ETH/uGAS pool.
 The price resolution method to use will depend on the the timestamp the price request was made at.

-For a price request made at or after the Unix timestamp `1612051200` (Jan 31, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.
+For a price request made at or after the Unix timestamp `1612137600` (Feb 1, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.

-For a price request made before `1612051200`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in ETH.
+For a price request made before `1612137600`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in ETH.
 The synthetic token address will be listed in the Technical Specification section.

 ## Motivation
 The motivation for calculating aggregatory Ethereum gas prices in a set amount of units of gas is explained in [UMIP-16](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-16.md) and [UMIP-20](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-20.md).